-In Nevada there are 50 Nursing Homes.
+In Nevada there are 46 Nursing Homes.
 We can help you find the best matches for your needs.

 Nevada Nursing Homes by City

 Map of Nevada Nursing Homes

 Overview of Nevada Nursing HomesThe state of Nevada is widely popular and its attraction has a lot to do with the plenty of sunshine and geographical landscape.
 The climate is one of heat, which means that people do not have to worry about unbearable winters and infections brought about by cold weather.
 This is one of the reasons why it is the perfect state for nursing homes for the elderly.
 The elderly are more susceptible to infections, especially those of a respiratory nature.
 In Nevada, the risk of these is greatly minimized.
 Good health is not the only reason to live in Nevada.
 There is no room for boredom as there are great sights to visit including Lake Tahoe,The Great Basin National Park, Hoover dam and the world famous Las Vegas.
 Battle Mountain General Hospital and Caremeridian are two of the most highly recommended nursing homes in Nevada.